Candescence/PlatformerPathfinding2D/README.md

 Implement dynamic links (for things such as locked doors and other obstacles) Implement wall nodes
 Implement wall-scaling nodes (for wall-climbing/jumping and ledge climbing)

+# License

+For now, consider it under the [Creative Commons Attribution 4.0 license.](http://creativecommons.org/licenses/by/4.0/), with some minor caveats - long and short, feel free to use it in any of your game projects, but you can't sell it as an asset, or as an important part of a larger asset.